 Ease of Use

-Buffer is simple to use and has a cleaner look and style to the layout of its dashboard, while Hootsuite is easy to use but lacks a more modern and clean look and feel to it.
+Buffer is simple to use and has a cleaner look and style to its dashboard layout, while Hootsuite is easy to use but lacks a more modern and clean look and feel.

-It depends on your preferences regarding this aspect of the two social media management options as to which one will work best for you and your situation.
+It depends on your preferences regarding this aspect of the two social media management options and which one will work best for you and your situation.

 Scheduled Posting Power

-Buffer allows you to schedule your posts, but Hootsuite offers a much more powerful scheduling function with all the bells and whistles, and it offers the best features when it comes to scheduled posting power.
+Buffer allows you to schedule your posts, but Hootsuite offers a much more powerful scheduling function with all the bells and whistles, and it offers the best features regarding scheduled posting power.

 When it comes to Ad-Hoc posting, Buffer wins out because it is super easy to post, and Buffer will select the best time for each post to be completed.
-With Hootsuite, you have to schedule each post manually at the time you want it to run.
+With Hootsuite, you have to schedule each post manually when you want it to run.

-You can set the schedule at times you select, then go about your business, literally, and not worry about it anymore.
+You can set the schedule at times you select, then go about your business and not worry about it anymore.

-You can create a schedule during the weekdays and change it up for the weekends if you want.
+You can create a weekday schedule and change it for the weekends if you want.

 It is a handy feature for busy business owners and others to utilize and make your life much easier.